 Throughout the program, the students are challenged with report writing, public outreach for their team, and developing a strategy of speed versus efficiency for their boats.
 In addition to building a boat, teams are required to submit three technical reports, create a water conservation public service announcement, and present a water conservation activity at the Solar Cup event.

-For more information on this year's Solar Cup Challenge, contact the District at 949-494-1041 or visit Metropolitan Water District of Southern California Solar Cup Challenge.
+For more information on the Solar Cup Challenge, visit MWD Solar Cup Competition.